jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_logflushwaittime.md

 * Consider moving log files off RAID-5 devices as these are optimized for read activity, and log files generate mainly write activity.

 ## Configuration

-* You can configure this alarm to ignore certain values.
-For more information, see Do not alarm for certain values.
-* You can configure different alarm severities for specific databases.
-For more information, see Configure an alarm.
+You can configure this alarm to ignore certain values.
+You can configure different alarm severities for specific databases.

 {% include links.html %}